tohojo/flent/doc/options.rst

    Run the flent GUI.
 All other options are used as defaults in the GUI, but can be changed once it is running.
 The GUI can also be started by running the :command:`flent-gui` binary.
-For more information on the GUI, see :doc:`gui`.
+For more information on the GUI, see the :doc:`gui` section.

 .. option:: --new-gui-instance